vuestorefront/vue-storefront/packages/core/nuxt-theme-module/README.md

 # Nuxt Theme Module

 This module is basically our default theme on steroids.
-It contains additional utilities that make it easier to work with the theme (in projects and as core developers) and allows to disable parts of its features.
+It contains additional utilities that make it easier to work with the theme (in projects and as core developers) and allows to disable parts of its features:
-This module:
 - By default, it adds eCommerce [routes](https://github.com/DivanteLtd/vue-storefront/blob/next/packages/core/nuxt-theme-module/routes.js) to your app.
-- If you set `generate` in the config, it will copy, merge & watch for changes in Agnostic and Integration theme.
+- If you set `generate` in the config, it will copy, merge & watch for changes in agnostic and integration theme.

 ## How to install
 Add dependency: